kwan22/consistency/science.md

 - Downright: 0/1/2/3/3

 <img src="./media/science/1a_zkad_composite.png" width="960"/> <br>
-> Leniency of the ultra as a function of hyper position (blue) and nominal trajectories of the 5 extension frames of a demo (red) or downright (green) leading into the hyper and their corresponding frame window.
+> Leniency of the ultra as a function of hyper position (blue line) and nominal trajectories of the 5 extension frames of a demo (red points) or downright (green points) leading into the hyper and their corresponding frame window.
+The pixel ranges from where a hyper gives a 1, 2, and 3f window on the ultra are highlighted on the right as orange, yellow, and green boxes, respectively.

 A demohyper has a 1f extension window to hit the 3f zone, and downright has a 2f extension window.
 In this particular case, it is just kind of unlucky that the demohyper does not get a 2f extension for the 3f ultra.
 If we were to start from a random position within range and aiming to hit an extension window within this arbitrary pixel window (~6), a demohyper would have a 74% chance of having a 2f extension window for the 3f ultra, and a downright hyper would have an 88% chance.
 The whole idea of slowing down is to improve our odds of getting good frame data, so to speak.
-In this case, the method to slow down is consistent, unlike the earlier example about releasing forward to line up a wallbounce.
+In this case, the method to slow down to improve leniency is consistent as long as the downright starts from a consistent spot.

 ---